pvmm/msx-tile-forge/README.md

 *   **General User Experience:**
     *   **Unsaved Changes:** The window title is marked with an asterisk (*) if the project has unsaved modifications.
 Prompts to save are given before closing, opening, or creating new projects if changes are pending.
+    *   **Deep Dive Editing (Double-Click):** Double-clicking an item (like a tile on a supertile canvas, or a supertile on the map) will automatically switch to that item's editor tab and select it.
+This allows for rapid, intuitive navigation between asset levels.
     *   **Drag-and-Drop Operations:**
         *   **Move (LMB Drag):** Reorder items by dragging and dropping.
         *   **Swap (Ctrl+Drop):** Hold `CTRL` while dropping an item onto another to swap their positions and update all data references.